Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 If the shell (like bash or cmd.exe) is used, malicious input can redirect commands, chain new commands, and in general cause more damage than otherwise possible.

-## How can Contrast help?
+## How Can We Help?
 <br/>

+#### Contrast Assess

-- [Contrast Assess](https://www.contrastsecurity.com/contrast-assess) Contrast Assess can detect Command Injection vulnerabilities as they are tested by watching HTML output and encoding.
+Detects Command Injection vulnerabilities as they are tested by watching HTML output and encoding.
+Check it out [here](https://www.contrastsecurity.com/contrast-assess)

+#### Contrast Protect

-- [Contrast Protect](https://www.contrastsecurity.com/contrast-protect) can detect and block Command Injection attacks at runtime.
+Detects and block Command Injection attacks at runtime.
+Check it out [here](https://www.contrastsecurity.com/contrast-protect)

+#### Contrast Scan

-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) can detect Command Injection vulnerabilities in many applications by scanning code.
+Detects Command Injection vulnerabilities in many applications by scanning code.
+Check it out [here](https://www.contrastsecurity.com/contrast-scan)

+#### Contrast Scan

-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.
+Determines if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.
+Check it out [here](https://www.contrastsecurity.com/contrast-sca)

+#### Contrast Scan

-- [Contrast Serverless](https://www.contrastsecurity.com/contrast-serverless) can determine if you are vulnerable within your Cloud Native environment.
+Determines if you are vulnerable within your Cloud Native environment.
+Check it out [here](https://www.contrastsecurity.com/contrast-serverless)